-Dome flat exposures can be taken with calibration lamps mounted at 90° intervals on the top ring of the telescope, illuminating a white screen on the inside of the telescope dome.
-The lamps are operated by carefully controlling the electric current, and their brightness is stable to about a percent over a timescale of several months.
+Dome flat exposures are taken with calibration lamps mounted at 90° intervals on the top ring of the telescope, illuminating a white screen on the inside of the telescope dome.
+The lamps are operated by carefully controlling the electric current, and their brightness is stable to about a percent over a timescale of several weeks.